IBSAT 2025-ICFAI Business School MBA/PGPM 2026

 The scope of an MBA in Food Technology is steadily growing in India and abroad as the demand for processed, safe, and innovative food products continues to rise.
 Graduates can find opportunities in food manufacturing, packaging, supply chain, and research sectors.
 The programme also opens doors to entrepreneurship and leadership roles, with promising career growth in both private companies and government organisations.

 An MBA in Food Technology prepares graduates with managerial and technical skills to pursue careers in the food industry.
 The course opens opportunities in production, research, quality control, supply chain, and business management, offering diverse paths for professional growth in India and abroad.
-Below are some of the popular career options:
+Below are some of the popular career options with their average salaries:

 Pursuing an MBA in Food Technology offers multiple advantages for students.
 As the food industry continues to grow with rising demand, urbanisation, and evolving lifestyles, the need for skilled professionals is increasing.
 This degree not only improves managerial and technical expertise but also opens opportunities in India and abroad.